Custom guitars from a Cornishman in Yorkshire

 Ethos

-I approach guitar building the same way that I do everything - do your research, prepare well and focus on doing the simple things well.
-Every guitar should be better than the last and last guitar should be the best you've ever built.
+I approach guitar building the same way that I do with everything - do my research, prepare well and focus on doing the simple things exceptionally well; a guitars primary function is as an instrument so the fundamentals need to be taken care of first and foremost before moving on to the looks and finishing.

-If someone orders a custom guitar from me then that's a big honour and they deserve to get exactly what they want but, at the same time I'll always be honest about what is and isn't achievable.
-I like to build guitars that excite me and that I would love to own - I've custom designed the headstock shape and the bodies to look good and be functional.
+I like to build guitars that excite me and that I would love to own - I've custom designed the headstock shape and the bodies to look good AND be functional.

-Every guitar I build will be always spend at least a week with me after it's complete so I can 'play it in' and ensure it's settled and setup just right before sending it to it's new home.
+Every guitar I build will be always spend at least a week with me after it's complete so I can 'play it in' and ensure it's setup just right before sending it to it's new home.

 Inspirations